derekwango/pcea-web/README.md

 PHP – Backend scripting

-MySQL – Database (if used)
+MySQL – Database

-(Optional: Admin panel may use Bootstrap or other libraries)
+(Optional: Admin panel uses Bootstrap and other libraries)

 # Contributing
 We welcome suggestions and improvements.
 To contribute: